colinp0550/colinp0550.github.io/_posts/2018-12-21-flag-project.md

 date: 2018-12-21
 ---

-## Flag of _insert your country_ by _insert your name_
+## Flag of Pakistan by Colin Powlett

 ## Describe your program

--   What country did you design for? _then delete this instruction_
+-   What country did you design for?
+    I designed for Pakistan.
--   What grade do you expect? _then delete this instruction_
+-   What grade do you expect?
+    I expect a grade of practitioner because I worked very hard on the project, am almost done with it, and

 <!--- Delete this comment and add your writing -->